 In addition, we have increased the number of beds to expand our capacity on existing units and opened novel programs to explore new frontiers.
 For instance, we have extended our outreach to students in need of mental health services through our pioneering College Mental Health Program.
 We also have established two residential facilities beyond the Belmont campus to provide an improved continuum of care.
 These programs, the Gunderson Residence for women with borderline personality disorder and the McLean Residence at the Brook for people with substance use disorders, are providing a structured transition into the community and on to a healthier life.

 With a clear vision, we are focused on integrating compassionate, evidence-based care with cutting-edge research and training by establishing a new divisional structure to support specialized centers of excellence and innovation.
-In the pages that follow, we describe launching the Division of Psychotic Disorders and the Substance Use Disorders Division, highlighting new initiatives and advances reflecting enhanced coordination, collaboration and synergy.
+In the pages that follow, we describe launching the Center of Excellence in Psychotic Disorders and the Center of Excellence in Alcohol, Drugs, and Addiction, highlighting new initiatives and advances reflecting enhanced coordination, collaboration and synergy.
 This report, in addition to providing information on a range of endeavors, offers a glimpse at the many remarkable people who make McLean such a special place—from our patients and families whose lives have been affected by mental illness, to our donors and our extraordinary crew of clinicians, scientists and staff who have dedicated their lives to this mission.

 We could not have made such exceptional progress in 2009, nor set our sights so high for the future, without the help and inspiration of so many—including the 2009 McLean Award honoree, astronaut Buzz Aldrin.
 As always, we are grateful to our energetic board of trustees for their devotion and expertise.
 We also thank you—our friends and patrons—for your unwavering support.
 As we look ahead on this journey of excellence and innovation in psychiatry and mental health, we hope you will travel along with us.